Jonah Heim Preview, Player Props: Rangers vs. Twins

 Jonah Heim At The Plate

-- In 39 games this year (40.2%), Heim has picked up an RBI, and in 17 of those games (17.5%) he had more than one.
-He has also driven home three or more of his team's runs in 10 contests.
+- Heim has driven home a run in 39 games this year (40.2%), including more than one RBI in 17.5% of his games and producing three or more of his team's runs on 10 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.